syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 ## Exporting Data from Worksheets

 Worksheet data can be exported to a data table using the **ExportDataTable****()** method.
-This method provides various options that allows to export data with specific requirement through ExcelExportDataTableOptions.
+This method provides various options that allows to export data as required through ExcelExportDataTableOptions.

 The following code demonstrates how to export data from a worksheet to a data table with __ColumnNames__ and __DetectColumnTypes__ options.